Ladies-Storm-Hackathons/code-of-conduct/README.md

 ## License & Attribution

 This Code of Conduct is released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 It is heavily inspired by the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/), which itself is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Many of the [guidelines](#guidelines) are taken from Hackathon Hackers, Nerdfighters of the Greater DC Area, with others borrowed from Hacker News, and Hackers@Berkeley.
-We're standing on the shoulders of giants.
+Many of the guidelines are taken from Hackathon Hackers, Nerdfighters of the Greater DC Area, with others borrowed from Hacker News, and Hackers@Berkeley.

 ---